Islamic Finances: Guide to Managing Your Money as a Muslim in America

 When it comes to buying a car or obtaining a car loan, some financial products are structured under Islamic financing in a similar manner to home purchases.
 They are looked at as purchase-and-resale of real assets, instead of as a loan.
 The contract between a financial institution and the person intending to obtain the car will depend on the model of financing that is chosen.

 Like with home insurance, conventional insurance is generally prohibited.
-As Umar Moghul says, there are cases of necessity or need with their own definitions per Islamic ethics that have rendered some insurance in certain contexts permissible, so having the best car insurance options at your disposal will be useful.
+As Umar Moghul says, there are cases of necessity or need with their own definitions per Islamic ethics that have rendered some insurance in certain contexts permissible, so having the cheapest car insurance options at your disposal will be useful.

 Sometimes the inflation-only interest paid on student loans for undergraduates and postgraduates is seen as riba, although not all Islamic scholars share this view.